Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 # Byndyusoft.AspNetCore.Mvc.ModelBinding.FormStreamedData [![Nuget](https://img.shields.io/nuget/v/Byndyusoft.AspNetCore.Mvc.ModelBinding.FormStreamedData.svg)](https://www.nuget.org/packages/Byndyusoft.AspNetCore.Mvc.ModelBinding.FormStreamedData/)[![Downloads](https://img.shields.io/nuget/dt/Byndyusoft.AspNetCore.Mvc.ModelBinding.FormStreamedData.svg)](https://www.nuget.org/packages/Byndyusoft.AspNetCore.Mvc.ModelBinding.FormStreamedData/)

-This package allows you to read form data values and files.
+This package allows you to read Form Data values and files.
 Files streams are not read in binding model process and are provided to be used in user code.

 ## How it works

-Default asp net core behaviour reads all form contents including files during model binding process.
+Default ASP .NET Core behaviour reads all form contents including files during model binding process.
 File streams are fully drained to the end and their contents are saved in memory and/or disk before any user custom code.

 This behaviour is not convenient when we want to treat files as streams.
 Possible cases: